pangpang20/gaussdb-python/docs/advanced/pool.rst

 -----------------------

-The pool uses the `logging` module to log some key operations to the ``psycopg.pool`` logger.
+The pool uses the `logging` module to log some key operations to the ``gaussdb.pool`` logger.
 If you are trying to debug the pool behaviour you may try to log at least the ``INFO`` operations on that logger.

 For example, the script: